Core Plus Fund

-The BNY Mellon Insight Core Plus Fund draws upon Insight Investment’s decades-long experience in areas of fixed income and risk management solutions.
+The BNY Mellon Core Plus Fund draws upon Insight Investment’s decades-long experience in areas of fixed income and risk management solutions.
 Their team of over 100 fixed-income professionals seek alpha generating ideas, with many dedicated to the ‘inefficient’ parts of the core fixed-income universe, such as high yield, loans, secured finance and Emerging Markets.
-Today Insight has $791 billion in assets under management and is based in New York, London, Frankfurt, Tokyo and Sydney.1
+As of 3/31/19, Insight has $843.9 billion in assets under management and is based in New York, London, Frankfurt, Tokyo and Sydney.1

 1 Insight's assets under management (AUM) are represented by the value of cash securities and other economic exposures, and are calculated on a gross notional basis.

 All investments involve risk, including the possible loss of principal.
 No investment strategy or risk management technique can guarantee returns or eliminate risk in any market environment.
 Asset allocation and diversification cannot assure a profit or protect against loss.

 Investors should consider the investment objectives, risks, charges, and expenses of a mutual fund carefully before investing.
 Contact your financial advisor or visit im.bnymellon.com to obtain a prospectus, or a summary prospectus, if available, that contains this and other information about the fund, and read it carefully before investing.